infinitEnigma/HDE-Proposals/Test-tokenmint_report.md

 ![Create account](Assets/sphere-wallet-prep.gif)

-*Sphere wallet instalation was easy and smooth and the wallet is responsive with some interesting features.*
+*Sphere wallet installation was easy and smooth and the wallet is responsive with some interesting features.*

 Next we should download and install Cobalt wallet.
 We have to enable `developer mode` in [Brave extensions](brave://extensions/) and `Load unpacked` content from Cobalt zip file.
 Create user wallet by following clear instructions from Cobalt extension (always keep your **seed** phrase safe).